soumen-dey/api-authenticator/readme.md

 [![Build Status][ico-travis]][link-travis]
 [![StyleCI][ico-styleci]][link-styleci]

-A Laravel package for API Authentication with Passport.
+A Laravel package for API Authentication based on Laravel Passport.

 ##### **Note**: This package requires  Laravel Passport to be installed.